Updated: September 9, 2022

 The executor of their will may be the only one authorized to carry out some of these steps.
 A copy of your loved one’s death certificate will be needed for many of them.
 Those tasks that require a death certificate are identified to give you an idea of how many copies you may need.

 If your loved one received Medicare, Social Security will inform the program of the death.
 If they had been enrolled in Medicare Prescription Drug Coverage (Part D), Medicare Advantage plan or had a Medigap policy, contact these plans at the phone numbers provided on the plan membership card(s) to cancel the insurance.
+For other types of health insurance contact either their employer or contact the plan at the phone numbers provided on the plan membership card.

 Contact healthcare providers to cancel any medical, therapy, or dental visits that are scheduled or happen on a regular basis.
 This includes pharmacies or other sources of prescription drugs, visiting nurses, home health aides and social workers, and providers of durable health equipment.